ashi5396/Greed-Kata/README.md

 1. Data Structure : ArrayList vs List
    - First started with an arrayList.To sum triplScore,need to keep track of count for each variable.
 		But with arrayList it is hard since I have to go through each element every time.
-However,with List, it does give me option to group by values and their counts.
+However,with List, it does give me the option to group by values and their counts.
 Therefore, decided to use a List.
 2. Interface vs Abstraction
    - Was not entirely sure which one to use.
 Since I had different rules, decided to use interface rather than abstraction.
 I do not 		have any other inheritance in my program therefore decided not to use abstraction.
 3. How many player